Al1ceG/SPD/README.md

-# SPD: Subspace Projection Debiasing
+# SPD: Subspace Projection Debiasing -- for MLP Practical

 An official repository for "Bias Is a Subspace, Not a Coordinate: A Geometric Rethinking of Post‑hoc Debiasing in Vision-Language Models"